louismeunier/notes/AdvancedPDEs/pdes.typ

   Per the previous lemma, $partial_s^2 R u = partial_t^2 R u$ for all $omega in cal(S)_n$, i.e. $R u$ satisfies a 1-dimensional wave equation, with $F(s, omega) := R u (s, omega, 0), G(s, omega) := R partial_t u(s, omega, 0)$ (treating $t$ as a parameter in the Radon transform).
 Hence, $ (R u) (s, omega, t) = 1/2 [F(s + t, omega) + F(s - t, omega) + integral_(s - t)^(s + t) G(s, omega) dif s], $ by D'Alembert's formula.
 Moreover, one has that $ F(s, omega) = R f (s, omega), wide G(s, omega) = R g (s, omega), $ where in the second equality we need to take a derivative outside of an integral sign (see our remark above; if, say, $f, g$ have compact support, then this is fine, for instance).
 Applying the inversion theorem for the Radon transform to the expression above, we obtain the expression stated.
 ]

 A natural question is how this relates to the solution we found via Fourier transforms?
-Note that we can, as in that case, we can see a dichotomy in the behaviour of solutions with our solution formula too.
+Note that we can, as in that case, see a dichotomy in the behaviour of solutions with our solution formula too.

 Suppose first that $n$ odd; then, remember that there is a term $abs(rho)^(n - 1)$ in the definition of $tilde(R) f$; since $n$ odd, $n - 1$ even so $abs(rho)^(n - 1) = rho^(n-1)$, and we may rewrite the relevant expression in terms of the inverse Fourier transform of a perfect derivative: $ tilde(R) f (s, omega) & = 1/2 integral_(RR) e^(2 pi i rho s) hat(R f)(rho, omega) rho^(n- 1) dif rho \
 & = 1/2 ((-1)^((n-1)/2))/((2 pi)^(n-1)) integral_(RR) e^(2 pi i rho s) hat(partial_s^(n-1) R f) (rho, omega) dif rho \